0 Items in Your Cart

 When an agent agrees to represent a client, they both sign a contract that specifies the extent of representation, the time period, payment, and other legal considerations.

 When agents look for jobs for their clients, they do not necessarily try to find as many assignments as possible.
-Agents try to carefully choose assignments that will further their clients' careers.
+Agents carefully choose assignments that will further their clients' careers.
 For example, an agent might represent an actor who wants to work in film, but is having difficulty finding a role.
 The agent looks for roles in commercials, music videos, or voice-overs that will give the actor some exposure.
 A model's agent might find shooting assignments for fashion catalogs while searching for a high-profile assignment with a beauty and fashion magazine.

 Agents also work closely with the potential employers of their clients.
 They need to satisfy the requirements of both parties.
 Agents who represent actors have a network of directors, producers, advertising executives, and photographers that they contact frequently to see if any of their clients can meet their needs.
 Models' agents are in touch with magazine and catalog publishers, advertising firms, fashion designers, and event planners.
 Literary agents have contacts in the publishing world, including small and large presses, magazines, and newspapers.
 Artists' representatives know gallery owners, art dealers, and art book publishers.

 When agents see a possible match between employer and client, they speak to both and quickly organize meetings, interviews, or auditions so that employers can meet potential hires and evaluate their work and capabilities.
-Agents must be both persistent and aggressive on behalf of their clients.
+Agents must be persistent and aggressive on behalf of their clients.
 They spend time on the phone with employers, convincing them of their clients' talents and persuading them to hire their clients.
 There may be one or several interviews, and the agent may coach clients through this process to make sure clients understand what the employer is looking for and adapt their presentations accordingly.
 When a client achieves success and is in great demand, the agent receives calls, scripts, and other types of work requests and passes along only those that are appropriate to the interests and goals of the client.

 When an employer agrees to hire a client, the agent helps negotiate a contract that outlines salary, benefits, promotional appearances, and other fees, rights, and obligations.
 Agents have to look out for the best interests of their clients and at the same time satisfy employers in order to establish continuing, long-lasting relationships.